playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 npm i -g heroku
 ```

-> It's worth noting that Heroku official suggests using [an alternative installation method for the CLI](https://devcenter.heroku.com/articles/heroku-cli) due to Node.JS incompatibilities, but I've faced no such issues with my (admittedly limited) usage
+> It's worth noting that Heroku officially suggests using [an alternative installation method for the CLI](https://devcenter.heroku.com/articles/heroku-cli) due to Node.JS incompatibilities, but I've faced no such issues with my (admittedly limited) usage.

 Once this is done, we can: